TuringLang/JuliaBUGS.jl/src/BUGSExamples/README.md

-This folder contains examples of the BUGS language, descriptions and results of the models can be found at https://chjackson.github.io/openbugsdoc/.
+This folder contains some examples of the BUGS language.
+Users can find descriptions and results at https://chjackson.github.io/openbugsdoc/.